richardguerre/flow/README.md

 When you open the web app in the browser, you may see nothing or "Hello world".
 To fix this you will need to:

 1. Open the web app at http://localhost:3000
-2. Add a `token` as an item in localStorage and refresh.
-The value can be any string (authentication is not done yet).
-This is used to authenticate the user.
-You can do this in the browser console:
-    ```js
-    localStorage.setItem('token', 'my-token');
-    ```
-3. You should now see the app with some tasks already created.
+2. You should now see the app with some tasks already created.

 ## Getting started